KieranMcCool/RetroStation/README.md

 ## When will you support Linux?

-As soon as I can get OpenTK working with Mono or find some other library which suits my needs.
+As soon as I can get the controller input working with Mono.
 I don't want to give Linux users a half working product.
-Go hard or go home, you get it all or you don't.

 So until I can support it fully I'm afraid you're out of luck.
 The basic program does work using Wine though which may be some (small) consolation.